galhard/ToDo/README.md

 # ToDo
-Small app to create To-Do list
+Small app to create To-Do list <br>
 I create it for training purpose.